 News By Michael Gormley @GormleyAlbany Cuomo says Jeb Bush’s pro-gun tweet plays to unfounded fears Jeb Bush posted this tweet on Tuesday, Feb.
 16, 2016.
 Photo Credit: Twitter February 17, 2016 12:45 PM Print Share fbShare Tweet Email ALBANY — Gov. Andrew M. Cuomo said Wednesday that Republican presidential candidate Jeb Bush’s pro-gun tweet that has become social media fodder internationally is a “disservice to everyone.”
 Under Bush’s Twitter handle, a picture was posted of a dark semi-automatic pistol engraved with “Gov. Jeb Bush” on the slide over the barrel and the simple tweet: “America.”
 In less than 24 hours it had prompted more than 21,000 retweets.
 Bush was governor of Florida.
 “Too much of the politics is about a race to the bottom and playing on peoples’ fears,” said Cuomo, who has been a surrogate for Democratic candidate Hillary Clinton’s presidential bid.
 “What are you saying?
 You are really playing to peoples’ fears in the worst sense … nobody is saying people shouldn’t be allowed to carry a gun.”
 Cuomo brought New York its most restrictive gun control measure in his SAFE Act, which included a further ban on assault weapons and more registration.
 It was strongly opposed by Republicans in polls.
 Cuomo called them “extremists.”
 “I am a gun owner,” Cuomo said after a press event in Harlem to support his proposal for paid family leave.
 “It is a false fear that they raise to motivate their voting public and I think it does a disservice to everyone … I don’t think it works politically.”
 By Michael Gormley @GormleyAlbany Michael Gormley has worked for Newsday since 2013, covering state government, politics and issues.
 He has covered Albany since 2001.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.